numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 * Frail, slow, smart.
 * Lifelong swamp resident.
-* Knows the secret of controlling Golems with charms.
+* Knows the secret of controlling [Golems] with charms.
 * Nonviolent, but at night she plants magic cedar seeds (a full size tree grows in seconds) and spore bombs (giant fungi instantly sprouts) to slow the clearing of the forest.
 * Wants to protect the swamp.
-* Seeks a rare healing herb she has spotted growing on the shoulder of the Peat Golem.
+* Seeks a rare healing herb she has spotted growing on the shoulder of the [Peat Golem].
 May offer information, Enchanted Seeds and Spores, or Potions (see random tables) in return.

 ### 6. Forest

 * Deep green and shaded.
 Cedar, ferns, fungi.
 Mist.
-* Roll on the Land Encounters table.
+* Roll on the [Land Encounters] table.
 * The bridges here are very old and made from stone.
 * *Stone bridges to: the east (7.
 Druid’s Hut) and south (8.
 Shrine).
 Stepping stones to: the north (4.
 Clearing Zone).*

 ### 7. Druid’s hut

-* Home to Verna, lizardfolk druid.
+* Home to [Verna, lizardfolk druid].
 * Small mud hut, domed in shape.
 Surrounded by pots, seedlings, tools, charms.
 A chimney at the back spilling herbaceous smoke.
 * Inside: candles, jars and pots full of seeds, leaves, powders, and pastes.
 Bunches of plants hang to dry from the ceiling.
 * Everything is brown, orange and green.
 The smell is a combination of damp leaves and cinnamon.